 Privacy is a fundamental right, irrespective of where an adult resides.
 Living with parents doesn’t negate the right to personal privacy.
 This means parents should refrain from intruding into their adult children’s private spaces (like bedrooms) without permission.

 If disagreements escalate, eviction might be considered.
 However, parents cannot merely throw out their adult children without due process.
-Depending on jurisdiction, proper notice (typically 30 days) must be given.
+Proper notice (typically 30 days) must be given depending on jurisdiction.
 Legal eviction proceedings may begin if the adult child refuses to move after the notice period.

 Shared Responsibilities